Coaching or Counselling

 What is the Definition of Counselling?

-Counsellors can seem like they do much the same as coaches, but they have a greater scope of clinical knowledge.
-They can work with a diverse range of clients & generally are attached to an organisation or larger mental health facility.
+Counsellors can seem to do much the same as coaches, but they have a greater scope of clinical knowledge.
+They can work with diverse clients, be attached to an organisation or larger mental health facility, or be in private practice.

 Breaking down the differences Between Coaching & Counselling